Russian airstrike escalates offensive in western Ukraine

 “Dead bodies, of civilians and combatants, remain trapped under the rubble or lying in the open where they fell,” the Geneva-based organization said in a statement.
 “Life-changing injuries and chronic, debilitating conditions cannot be treated.”

-Zelenskyy said in a video address that a convoy carrying 100 tons of humanitarian aid was headed to Mariupol, whose capture could help Russia establish a land corridor to Crimea, which it seized from Ukraine in 2014.
-The city council later said the trucks, which are only able to travel during daylight, were expected to arrive on Monday.
+The fight for Mariupol is crucial since its capture could help Russia establish a land corridor to Crimea, which it seized from Ukraine in 2014.

 Meanwhile, continued fighting on multiple fronts heaped further misery on the country Sunday and provoked renewed international outrage.